dotlang/language/README.md

 Classes can override all the valid operators on them. `int` class defines operator `+` and `-` and many others (math, comparison, ...).
 This is not specific to `int` and any other class can do this.

-- `=` operator, by default makes a variable refer to the same object as another variable (this is provided by runtime because classes cannot re-assign `this`).
+- `=` operator, makes a variable refer to the same object as another variable (this is provided by runtime because classes cannot re-assign `this`).
 So when you write `int x = y` by default x will point to the same data as y.
-You can override this behavior by adding `op_assign` method to your class and clone the data.
-This is done for primitives like `int` so `int x=y` will duplicate value of y into x.
+If you want to clone, you need to use custom methods (e.g. `int x = int.new(y);`) or override this behavior by adding `op_assign` method to your class and clone the data.
 If you need original behavior of `=` you have to embed those variables in holder classes which use default `=` behavior.
 On the other hand, if you need duplication for classes which do ref-assignment by default, you will need to do it manually in one of methods (like `clone` and call `MyClass x = y.clone()`).
 - `x ??
 5` will evaluate to 5 if x is in undef, else will be evaluated to x.
 - `x == y` will call `equals` method.
-If you want to check if two variable refer to the same thing, do `x :== y` which compares references.
-No class can override behavior of `:==` (same as `:=`).
+By default this compares reference values but classes can override this.

 ###Tuple